jack126guy/pcommandbot/README.md

 By default, the command prefix is `!`, so `!help` invokes a command with the string `help`.

+### Administration

+A special command called the core command is used to access core functionality of the bot.
+By default the core command is `p`.

+The first part of the argument (before whitespace) is the subcommand, which determines the action to be taken.
+The remainder of the argument is the subargument, which is passed to the subcommand.

+Currently, the recognized subcommands are:

+* *auth*: Authenticate with the bot to perform sensitive actions.
+The subargument is the configured password.
+* *quit*: Quit the application.
+(This calls `System.exit()`, so this is not recommended for multi-bot applications.)
+Requires authentication.
+* *join*: Join a channel.
+The subargument is the channel to join.
+Requires authentication.
+* *part*: Part a channel.
+The subargument is the channel to part.
+Requires authentication.
+* *time*: Get the time in UTC.
+* *echo*: Reply with the subargument.

 ## Building From Source

 The `sources.txt` and `manifest.txt` files are provided in the source distribution to enable building with just the JDK: